-On this page we have summarized the safety risks related to hydrogen peroxide and peracetic acid, its handling and storage.
+On this page we have summarized the safety risks related to peracetic acid, its handling and storage.
 Today, many risks are rather unlikely due to globally accepted technical standard exists.

-However, our customers should be aware of the risks and understand the necessity of certain precautions while working with hydrogen peroxide or peracetic acid.
+However, our customers should be aware of the risks and understand the necessity of certain precautions while working with peracetic acid and other peroxides.

 Peracetic acid products have oxidizing and corrosive properties.
 Safety precautions have to be applied accordingly.
 Concentrations higher than 25 percent PAA are harmful to the environment.
 While working with peracetic acid products, proper care must always be taken.
 Safety goggles, protective gloves and suitable protective clothing must be worn.
 If necessary, a gas mask should be used with an appropriate filter.